TESTIMONIALS

 What inspections are required for VFR operations?

-The aircraft transponder and altitude reporting equipment (encoder) must be inspected and certified every 24 months in accordance with the requirements of F.A.R.
+The aircraft transponder must be inspected and certified every 24 months in accordance with the requirements of F.A.R.
 91.413 and F.A.R.
 43, Appendix F.

 What inspections are required for IFR operations?

-In addition to the transponder inspections required by 91.413, the altimeter and static system must be inspected and certified every 24 months in accordance with the requirements of F.A.R.
+In addition to the transponder inspections required by 91.413, the altimeter, encoder and static system must be inspected and certified every 24 months in accordance with the requirements of F.A.R.
 91.411 and F.A.R.
 43, Appendix E.

 Who can perform these inspections?